The Registration Process

 - A copy of any past discipline, professional negligence, malpractice or criminal decisions involving the applicant

-The Registration Committee may require the applicant to complete requirements for registration if not already completed, which may include:
+The Registrar may require the applicant to complete requirements for registration if not already completed, which may include:

-- Undergoing a peer and practice assessment within a period of time
+- Undergoing a peer assessment within a period of time

 - Otherwise satisfying the Registration Committee that the applicant is competent to practice manual osteopathy in Nova Scotia